imgag/ngs-bits/doc/GSvarServer/configuration.md

 * `ngsd_pass` - NGSD user password
 * `queue_update_enabled` - turns on SGE/Slurm update worker (true/false).
 SGE or Slurm must be setup for this option (see [Slurm installation](install_slurm.md)).
 * `qe_api_base_url` - URL for the queuing engine HTTP API: submitting jobs, updating running jobs, cheking completed jobs, deleting jobs without interacting directly with the queuing engine
+* `qe_secure_token` - a token that is needed to access the queuing engine API server
 * `megsap_settings_ini` - path to the megSAP settings file (additional settings are extracted from this file)
 * `show_raw_request` - flag used for debugging, allows to print out entire HTTP requests in log files(true/false), may significantly increase log sizes, should not be used in productio
 * `enable_file_metadata_caching` - turns on/off (true/false) file metadata caching, the cache is needed to reduce the number of calls to a file system (e.g. file size, check if file exists, etc.)